The HCO works as the lead drug and alcohol prevention voice and policy making body for the City of Providence.

 - Publication of the Providence Mental Health Resource Guide

-Substance Abuse Prevention Programming
+Substance Use Disorder Prevention Programming

-School Assemblies About Substance Abuse
+School Assemblies About Substance Use Disorder

 The HCO coordinates school-wide assemblies at Providence middle and high schools.
 Keynote speakers include Mayor Jorge O. Elorza, and representatives from the City, State, and U.S. Attorney’s Office.